 Information contained in this publication is intended for informational purposes only and does not constitute legal advice or opinion, nor is it a substitute for the professional judgment of an attorney.

-This April 2021 update of the guide now expands to 75 jurisdictions, addressing important topics (some new), including:
+This September 2021 update of the guide covers 75 jurisdictions, addressing important topics (some new), including:

 - Can an employer require employees or applicants to be vaccinated?

 - Can an employer ask an employee/applicant to disclose vaccination status?

 - Financial incentives to get vaccinated and their legal, tax and benefits implications (New)

 - Legal protections from a vaccine mandate (including religious and disability accommodation)

 - Employers’ duties in a collective representation setting (New)

 - Related topics within the context of employee benefits, teleworking, record keeping, etc. (New)